tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 ``SecureQueryInterceptor`` uses this information to apply the correct security conditions depending on the query type.

 The argument :java:ref:`QueryBuilderSituation<ch.tocco.nice2.persist.hibernate.query.QueryBuilderInterceptor.QueryBuilderSituation>`
-defines whether the conditions will be applied to a (sub)query or a join.
+indicates whether the returned conditions will be applied to a (sub)query or a join.

 ``fieldUsedInQueryCondition()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^